-As a means to recover a portion of the debt service on bonds issued to finance capital facilities needed to meet existing demands on Metropolitan's water system, Metropolitan levies a readiness-to-serve ("RTS") charge on each of its member agencies.
+As a means to recover a portion of the debt service on bonds issued to finance capital facilities needed to meet existing demands on Metropolitan's water system, Metropolitan levies a Readiness-To-Serve ("RTS") Charge on each of its member agencies.

-On behalf of certain member agencies, Metropolitan levies an annual standby charge on parcels of land within certain member agencies as a method of collecting part or all of a member agency's RTS charge obligation.
-The standby charge levied by Metropolitan is authorized under the Metropolitan Water District Act and the California Government Code.
+On behalf of certain member agencies, Metropolitan levies an annual Standby Charge on parcels of land within certain member agencies as a method of collecting part or all of a member agency's RTS Charge obligation.
+The Standby Charge levied by Metropolitan is authorized under the Metropolitan Water District Act and the California Government Code.

-Metropolitan's standby charge has been levied annually since FY1992/93.
-The standby charge recognizes that there are economic benefits to lands that have access to a water supply, whether or not such lands are using it.
-Revenues generated from the standby charge are utilized solely for capital payments and debt service on capital facilities identified annually in an Engineer's Report and approved by Metropolitan's Board of Directors.
-The standby charges are only levied on: (1) parcels which water standby charges have been imposed in fiscal year FY1996/97 and annually thereafter ("pre-1997 standby charges") and 2) parcels annexed to Metropolitan and to an electing member agency after January 1997 ("annexation standby charges").
+Metropolitan's Standby Charge has been levied annually since FY 1992/93.
+The Standby Charge recognizes that there are economic benefits to lands that have access to a water supply, whether or not such lands are using it.
+Revenues generated from the Standby Charge are utilized solely for capital payments and debt service on capital facilities identified annually in an Engineer's Report and approved by Metropolitan's Board of Directors.
+The Standby Charge is only levied on: (1) parcels which a Water Standby Charge was imposed in FY 1996/97 and annually thereafter ("pre-1997 Standby Charge") and 2) parcels annexed to Metropolitan and to an electing member agency after January 1997 ("annexation Standby Charge").

-Metropolitan only levies standby charges within the service areas of the member agencies that request that the standby charge be utilized.
-The standby charge is based on a rate per acre or parcel if less than an acre.
-The standby charge for each acre or parcel less than an acre will vary from member agency to member agency, as permitted under the legislation establishing Metropolitan's standby charge.
-The water standby charge rate for each member agency will continue to be the same as those imposed by Metropolitan in fiscal year FY1996/97.
-The standby charge rate by member agency is shown below:
+Metropolitan only levies the Standby Charge within the service areas of the member agencies that request that the Standby Charge be utilized.
+The Standby Charge is based on a rate per acre or parcel (if less than an acre).
+The Standby Charge for each acre or parcel will vary from member agency to member agency, as permitted under the legislation establishing Metropolitan's Standby Charge.
+The Water Standby Charge rate for each member agency will continue to be the same as those imposed by Metropolitan in FY 1996/97.
+The Standby Charge rate by member agency is shown below:

-Member Agency Amount Member Agency Amount Member Agency Amount Anaheim \$8.55 Fullerton \$10.71 San Fernando \$7.87 Burbank \$14.20 Glendale \$12.23 San Marino \$8.24 Calleguas MWD \$9.58 Inland Empire Utilities Agency \$7.59 Santa Ana \$7.88 Central Basin MWD \$10.44 Las Virgenes MWD \$8.03 Three Valleys MWD \$12.21 Coastal MWD \$11.60 Long Beach \$12.16 Torrance \$12.23 Compton \$8.92 MWD of Orange \$10.09 Upper San Gabriel Valley MWD \$9.27 Eastern MWD \$6.94 Pasadena \$11.73 Western MWD of Riverside Co \$9.23 Foothill MWD \$10.28 San Diego CWA \$11.51 any entity of local government; (2) lands permanently committed to open space and maintained in their natural state that are not now and will not in the future be supplied water; (3) lands not included in (1) or (2) above, which the General Manager, in his discretion, finds do not now and cannot reasonably be expected to derive a benefit from the projects to which the proceeds of the water standby charge will be applied; and (4) lands within any member public agency, subagency, or city if the governing body of such public entity elects and commits to pay out of funds available for that purpose, in installments at the time and in the amounts established by Metropolitan, the entire amount of the water standby charge which would otherwise be imposed upon lands within those public entities.
+Member Agency Amount Member Agency Amount Member Agency Amount Anaheim \$8.55 Fullerton \$10.71 San Fernando \$7.87 Burbank \$14.20 Glendale \$12.23 San Marino \$8.24 Calleguas MWD \$9.58 Inland Empire Utilities Agency \$7.59 Santa Ana \$7.88 Central Basin MWD \$10.44 Las Virgenes MWD \$8.03 Three Valleys MWD \$12.21 Coastal MWD \$11.60 Long Beach \$12.16 Torrance \$12.23 Compton \$8.92 MWD of Orange 1 \$10.09 Upper San Gabriel Valley MWD \$9.27 Eastern MWD \$6.94 Pasadena \$11.73 Western MWD of Riverside Co \$9.23 Foothill MWD \$10.28 San Diego CWA \$11.51 any entity of local government; (2) lands permanently committed to open space and maintained in their natural state that are not now and will not in the future be supplied water; (3) lands not included in (1) or (2) above, which the General Manager, in his discretion, finds do not now and cannot reasonably be expected to derive a benefit from the projects to which the proceeds of the Water Standby Charge will be applied; and (4) lands within any member public agency, subagency, or city if the governing body of such public entity elects and commits to pay out of funds available for that purpose, in installments at the time and in the amounts established by Metropolitan, the entire amount of the Water Standby Charge which would otherwise be imposed upon lands within those public entities.

-It is Metropolitan's intent that the following lands be exempt from the pre-1997 water standby charge: (1) lands owned by the Government of the United States, the State of California, or by any political subdivisions thereof or
+It is Metropolitan's intent that the following lands be exempt from the pre-1997 Water Standby Charge: (1) lands owned by the Government of the United States, the State of California, or by any political subdivisions thereof or

-&lt;sup>1 Excludes Coastal
+1 Excludes Coastal